Office of Diversity and Inclusion

 Dr. Bradley B. Pua is Associate Professor of Radiology in Cardiothoracic Surgery at Weill Cornell Medicine and an Associate Attending Radiologist at the NewYork-Presbyterian Hospital-Weill Cornell Campus.
 In addition, Dr. Pua is the Director of the Lung Cancer Screening Program and Chief of the Division of Interventional Radiology.
 Dr. Pua's interests include both pediatric interventions and minimally invasive cancer therapy, with a particular focus on thoracic tumors.
 To optimize community patient experience and preventative medical outreach, Dr. Pua has led the expansion of the lung cancer screening program and consolidation of standards of practice across various sites at NewYork-Presbyterian Hospital.
 The initiative is particularly aimed at reaching Black and Brown communities across the New York metropolitan area.
 Having been involved in a pilot program of mobile CT screening in Brooklyn, the initiative aims to expand across the five boroughs.

-Dr. Geraldine McGinty is the Chief Strategy and Contracting Officer and Associate Professor of Clinical Radiology and Population Science.
+Dr. Geraldine McGinty is the Senior Associate Dean for Clinical Affairs and Professor of Clinical Radiology and Population Health Sciences.

 Dr. McGinty was the first woman to serve as the Chair of the American College of Radiology’s Board.
 Throughout her term she frequently would remind herself of the words of Ruth Okediji, Professor at Harvard Law School who once stated “You are not successful until you have brought the next woman up.
 It’s not success if it’s just you.”
 Dr. McGinty’s goal is to be intentional about diversity along all its axes, not just gender.
 She understands that the evidence that diversity in leadership drives better organizational decisions and outcomes is clear, but it takes committed leaders to do the hard work of disrupting well-worn grooves of exclusion in order to open doors to more diversity of thought and experience.
 She is mindful in knowing that leaders have to invest their organizational capital as well as their personal social capital if they are serious about change and that leaders need to underpin their statements of support for diversity with tactics and metrics if those statements are to be other than ephemeral.